frequently asked questions

-We do not charge an initial fee for regular contributions or future cash top ups, expect for further pension switches where our standard charges are payable.
+We do not charge an initial fee for future cash top ups, expect for further pension switches where our standard charges are payable.

 For purchases we typically charge a broker advice fee of £395 only payable on completion, if you decide not to buy or something goes wrong, you are not committed to a fee unless an application has been submitted.
 For remortgages this fee is reduced to £250.
 We are also typically paid mortgage procuration commission from the lender.

 For existing clients we do not charge a mortgage broker fee.